History of personal computers: Commodore price war and crash

+While Tramiel's target was TI, many other competitors in the home computer market also experienced financial difficulties as a result of Commodore.
+Even Commodore's own finances showed strain from the demands of financing the massive building expansion needed to deliver the machines.
+Price cutting was one factor in Tramiel developing a rocky relationship with the main Commodore investor, Irving Gould.
+Due to a combination of other disagreements with Gould about management style, Tramiel surprised many by leaving Commodore in early 1984 despite his business strategy with the C64 ultimately being a substantial success.

 Japanese computers

 From the late 1970s to the early 1990s, Japan's personal computer market was largely dominated by domestic computer products.
 NEC became the market leader following the release of the PC-8001 in 1979, continuing with the 8-bit PC-88 and 16-bit PC-98 series in the 1980s, but had early competition from the Sharp MZ and Hitachi Basic Master series, and later competition from the 8-bit Fujitsu FM-7, Sharp X1, MSX and MSX2 series and 16-bit FM Towns and Sharp X68000 series.
 Several of these systems were also released in Europe, MSX in particular gaining some popularity there.

 A key difference between early Western and Japanese systems was the latter's higher display resolutions (640x200 from 1979, and 640x400 from 1985) in order to accommodate Japanese text.
 Japanese computers also from the early 1980s employed Yamaha FM synthesis sound boards which produce higher quality sound.
 Japanese computers were widely used to produce video games, though only a small portion of Japanese PC games were released outside of the country.
 The most successful Japanese personal computer was NEC's PC-98, which sold more than 18 million units by 1999.